jaeyk/tidytweetjson/README.md

 ### How to download HTML search results from Ethnic NewsWatch

-- This method still works as of Jun 13, 2020.
+- This method still works as of June 13, 2020.
 However, please note that ProQuest download policy can change anytime.

 ## Usage